 If you’re wondering how to establish payment terms with a customer, there are a few key things to think about.

-People always focus on the price, yet can get phased when they are asked, so what are your payment terms?
+People always focus on the price, yet can get fazed when they are asked, so what are your payment terms?
 And when you get asked that question, you need some answers ready.

 Payment terms are in effect all about offering someone credit.
 And that means, are they good for it?